sandialabs/slycat/docs/manual/Projects.rst

 Project Creation
 ================

-Projects are created by clicking the green *Create* button on the main Projects page and selecting *New Project* from the dropdown that appears.
+Projects are created by clicking the green <span style="color:green">*Create*</span> button on the main Projects page and selecting *New Project* from the dropdown that appears.
 A dialog will pop up, providing editable regions for you to enter a *Name* and an optional *Description*.
 This brief text field allows you to provide more detailed comments or notes beyond the project name.
 Clicking the *Finish* button in the lower right corner creates the project and takes you to the newly created project page; clicking the *Cancel* button in